We grow American elder (Sambucus canadensis), sometimes called American black elder, a plant native to eastern North America and Central America.

 American elder varieties are genetically almost identical to European elder, but American varieties are more cold hardy and tend to grow more vigorously in our climates.
 (2) American elder typically grow as multi-stemmed bushes while European varieties are usually somewhat taller shrubby trees.

-That said, consuming fresh American elderberry can cause digestive upset in some people.
+That said, consuming fresh berries of any kind can cause digestive upset in some people.
 Consume small amounts of fresh berries or juice until you know how your body reacts.
-If you experience digestive upset, which may include intestinal cramps or diarrhea, try gently simmering the berries or juice for 10-15 minutes.

 (1) Wikipedia.
 Sambucus.
 Downloaded 16 February 2020 from en.wikipedia.org/w/index.php?title=Sambucus&oldid=933640739